blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       which points back to Gerrit, project and all of its safe attributes, and sha which is the git sha1.

+   .. attr:: max_dependencies

+      This setting can be used to limit the number of dependencies that Zuul will consider when processing events from Gerrit.
+If used, it should be set to a value that is higher than the highest number of dependencies that are expected to be encountered.
+If, when processing an event from Gerrit, Zuul detects that the dependencies will exceed this value, Zuul will ignore the event with no feedback to the user.
+This is meant only to protect the Zuul server from resource exhaustion when excessive dependencies are present.
+The default (unset) is no limit.
+Note that the value ``0`` does not disable this option;
+      instead it limits Zuul to zero dependencies.

    .. attr:: user
       :default: zuul